insected/bobbae_gcp-wiki/Load-Balancer.md

 ## Nginx

 Nginx [HTTP Load Balancer](https://docs.nginx.com/nginx/admin-guide/load-balancer/http-load-balancer/) is widely used.
+Nginx offers highly scalable performance out of the box and can be extended with additional modules like Lua.

 ## Traefik

 Traefik can [load balance services](https://doc.traefik.io/traefik/routing/services/).
+Traefik bills itself as the “cloud native edge router.”
+It’s a modern microservices-focused application load balancer and reverse proxy written in Golang.
+With its emphasis on support for several modern container orchestration platforms, batteries-included logging, and several popular metric formats, Traefik is a top choice for container-based microservices architectures.

+## HAProxy

+[HAProxy](https://github.com/haproxy/) is another common name in the web ecosystem.
+HAProxy offers reverse proxying and load balancing of TCP and HTTP traffic.
+When you choose HAProxy, you’re choosing a high-performance, well-established solution.

+## Seesaw

+[Seesaw](https://github.com/google/seesaw) is another open-source load balancer written in Golang.
+It was originally created by Google SREs to provide a robust solution for load balancing internal Google infrastructure traffic.

+## Neutrino

+[Neutrino](https://github.com/eBay/Neutrino) is a Scala-based software load balancer originally developed by eBay.
+Neutrino’s strength lies in the broad compatibility of its runtime environment, the JVM.

 ## Github Load Balancer Director

 Github [Load Balancer Director](https://github.com/github/glb-director)  is a set of components that provide a scalable set of stateless Layer 4 load balancer servers capable of line rate packet processing in bare metal datacenter environments, and is used in production to serve all traffic from GitHub's datacenters.

 ## List of Load Balancers